How to Keep Your Employees Calm During a Hurricane

 A major storm system swirls together in the Atlantic.
-Over 48 hours, it rapidly intensifies into a Category 4 beast with sustained wind speeds of 130 mph.
+During a 48-hour period, it rapidly intensifies into a Category 4 major hurricane with sustained wind speeds of 130 mph.
 Forecasters warn that the hurricane will unleash catastrophic damage.
 It’s moving due west and your state is directly in its path.

 There is plenty to fear for anyone facing a major hurricane.
 From personal injury to financial loss, these storms can be destructive, deadly, and result in long-term suffering.

 There is also the impact a storm might have on a worker’s place of employment.
 Employees will likely wonder whether their office will close, when it might reopen, and what management expects of them.
-If they are working remote, they may feel even more in the dark, uncertain what to expect.
+If they are working remotely, they may feel even more in the dark and uncertain about what to expect.

 All of these unknowns lead to anxiety that can compound an already emotional and frightening experience.
 In terms of continuity for your organization, the more informed your people are, the quicker business operations can return to normal.

 In this post, we’ll cover several ways organizations can improve communication and effectively navigate uncertainty before, during, and after a dangerous storm.

 According to the Florida State University study, business leaders who sought to effectively and proactively address employee apprehension reported benefits to their organizations year-round, not just during hurricane season.

 Some ways you can demonstrate to your people you’re doing everything within your power to keep them protected:

 - Provide employees with a workable hurricane preparedness plan

 - Help employees deal with hurricane-induced anxiety that might occur at both work or home